Our Risk Policy

 Risks related to farming and trading

-We funder verified farmers with your funds to farm on your behalf, cultivate and trade crops after harvest.
+We fund verified farmers with your funds to farm on your behalf, cultivate and trade crops after harvest.
 We provide such services under laws and regulations as Brokers of the Ghana Commodity Exchange.
 Whilst Brokerage arrangements and services are well-established and frequently utilised under Ghana Commodity Exchange and Ghana Law, other jurisdictions do not always recognise Broker funder relationships.

-Accordingly, farming and trading collectively for sponsors, may adversely affect the way we are able to exercise rights associated with the relevant crops or respective funder and may become subject to rules that limit the kind of crops we can farm and trade on behalf of sponsors.
+Accordingly, farming and trading collectively for sponsors, may adversely affect the way we are able to exercise rights associated with the relevant crops or respective funds and may become subject to rules that limit the kind of crops we can farm and trade on behalf of sponsors.
 Whilst we take all reasonable steps to guard crop loss, there is also a risk that we make mistakes or become subject to a rogue farmer or fraud which may result in a loss of funding.

-The financial statements of the crops in which you funder may not be subject to a statutory audit.
+The financial statements of the crops in which you fund may not be subject to a statutory audit.
 As such, the financial information presented to you may not have been ascertained or reviewed by a qualified auditor.
 An unaudited financial statement may not accurately reflect the crop price for farming and trading.
 The financial statements of the crops also may not be made accessible to you in the absence of requirements in their home country for them to do so.
 In addition, the information made public may also be general in nature and may not have been verified by any independent parties.

 Risks related to Trading